Approximation of Functions over Manifolds: A Moving Least-Squares Approach: Introduction

-The contribution of the current paper is the approximation of a function defined over a manifold based upon discretely sampled data.
-We utilize the M-MLS atlas of charts to provide a Moving Least-Squares polynomial approximation of the function.
-Since we approximate the function through its atlas of charts, on a local level the approximation is defined from $\RR^d$ to $\RR$.
+The main contribution of the current paper is providing a smooth approximation of high approximation order for a function defined over a manifold, based upon discretely sampled data.
+The algorithm's design accounts for noise in both the domain as well as in the target of the function; i.e., we do not assume that the input lies exactly on a manifold but rather in a neighborhood of one.
+Furthermore, it is guaranteed that the approximant is indeed a function defined over an implicit smooth manifold close to the originally sampled manifold in the Hausdorff norm sense.
+Since we approximate the function through the Manifold-MLS' atlas of charts, on a local level the approximation is defined from $\RR^d$ to $\RR$.
 Thus, our approximation framework avoids the curse of dimensionality without having to globally project the sample set into a lower dimensional Euclidean space.
-We show in Theorem \ref{thm:smoothM-MLSFunction} that our theoretical approximant is a smooth function defined on a neighborhood of the manifold domain.
+We show in Theorem \ref{thm:smoothM-MLSFunction} that our theoretical approximant is a smooth function defined on a \textit{neighborhood} of the manifold domain.
 In addition, in Theorem \ref{thm:approximationM-MLSFunction}, we show that in case of clean samples the approximation yields an $\mathcal{O}(h^{m+1})$ approximation order, where $h$ is the fill distance with respect to the manifold domain and $m$ is the local polynomial degree.
+Since our approximant is defined on a neighborhood of the manifold, the theoretical results are still valid even in case noisy input, if the training set was clean.
 Our algorithmic approach has linear complexity with respect to the ambient space's dimension $n$, which makes the proposed method realizable in cases where $n$ is extremely large.
 Furthermore, performing out-of-sample-extension with this framework is trivial and does not require any further computations.

-The rest of the paper is organized as follows: in Section \ref{sec:PreliminariesM-MLS} we describe the MLS approximation framework; in Section \ref{sec:M-MLSFunction} we describe the proposed approach of function approximation over manifolds; and in Section \ref{sec:experimental} we give some numerical examples showing the potential of the proposed method.
+The rest of the paper is organized as follows: in Section \ref{sec:PreliminariesM-MLS} we describe the MLS approximation framework; in Section \ref{sec:M-MLSFunction} we describe the proposed approach of function approximation over manifolds; and in Section \ref{sec:experimental} we give some numerical examples showing the potential of the proposed method as well as empirical proof of the approximation order.